Do I need to sign up online before taking a class?

 How much water should I drink?

 We recommend that you drink at least half of your body weight in fluid ounces daily.
 This helps flush toxins from your body that may be stirred up during your class.
-Especially in the hot yoga classes, you should also be replenishing your electrolytes with supplements or beverages such as coconut water, electrolyte powder or Gatorade which are all available for purchase.
+Especially in the hot classes, you should also be replenishing your electrolytes with supplements or beverages such as coconut water, electrolyte powder or Gatorade which are all available for purchase.

 Should I eat before class?